Project to Advance Science Education

 Welcome to the home page of science education at the University of Arkansas.
 Many thanks for your interest in this important field and welcome to a wide variety of resources available to support science teaching and learning in the College of Education and Health Professions and throughout the University.
 This is your entry point for contacting professors in the science departments with interests in science instruction, to access the NASA-supported Educator Resource Center, which provides high quality outreach opportunities in mathematics and science instruction and, for the academic study of science teaching and learning.

-The Project to Advance Science Education (PASE) is the UA College of Education and Health Professions home for science education academic activities.
-PASE is dedicated to enhancing science instruction in the nation's education infrastructure through basic research, the preparation of science teachers for school service and the development of science education leaders who can impact science teaching in schools and as professors in colleges and university settings.
+The Project to Advance Science Education (PASE) is part of the Department of Curriculum and Instruction.
+PASE is dedicated to enhancing science instruction in the nation's education infrastructure through basic research, the preparation of science teachers for school service, and the development of science education leaders who can impact science teaching in schools and as professors in colleges and university settings.

-In addition to becoming a science teacher through our MAT program, there are many other opportunities that may become available as you earn other advanced degrees in science education.
+In addition to becoming a science teacher through our graduate degrees, there are many other opportunities.
 For instance, you can ...

 - Become a more effective science teacher at any level.